shreya-scispace/shreya-scispace.github.io/index.md

 **Role:** Participant

 **Overview:**
-This one-day national workshop introduced participants to the field of **Gravitational Wave Astronomy**, exploring how gravitational waves — ripples in spacetime — are detected using interferometric detectors and what they reveal about **black hole** and **neutron star** mergers.
+This one-day national seminar introduced participants to the field of **Gravitational Wave Astronomy**, exploring how gravitational waves — ripples in spacetime — are detected using interferometric detectors and what they reveal about **black hole** and **neutron star** mergers.

 **Speakers:**